Our Services

 Signs Your Pet May Need Acupuncture

 Many pets can benefit from acupuncture, especially if you notice changes in comfort, mobility, or mood.
-Watch for these signs that may indicate your pet could benefit from veterinary acupuncture in Long Island City:
+Watch for these signs:

 If you recognize any of these symptoms or wish to explore holistic options, contact Crescent Street Veterinary Hospital right away.
 Our team is here to answer your questions and schedule an acupuncture evaluation for your pet, ensuring timely, compassionate care.